input-output-hk/marlowe/docs/README.md

 * Tutorial for version 1.3 of Marlowe and the first version of the Meadow tool.
 [Link](./tutorial-v1.3/README.md)
 * Tutorial for version 2.0 of Marlowe and Meadow in the cloud.
 [Link](./tutorial-v2.0/README.md)
 * An overview of the differences between v1.3 and v2.0.
 [Link](./tutorial-v1.3/differences.md)
+* A checklist for converting a v1.3 contract to v2.0.
+[Link](./tutorial-v1.3/checklist.md)
 * Udemy course on Marlowe (v1.3) and Meadow.
 [Link](https://www.udemy.com/marlowe-programming-language/)
 * Paper on Marlowe, describing v1.3 and the orginal Meadow.
 [Link](https://iohk.io/research/papers/#2WHKDRA8)
 * Video run-through of the original Meadow.
 [Link](https://youtu.be/_loz70XkHM8)